 One example of this is Swiss Re’s digital Agricultural Insurance Risk Management Platform (SRAIRMP) which auto-generates policies by utilising climate indices; it also helps improve risk management and claims’ payouts.

-The Chinese government has been instrumental in building up the national agriculture insurance system – in particular through the introduction of a subsidised premiums scheme introduced in 2007, designed to support Chinese farmers in production risk.
+The Chinese government has been committed to building up the national agriculture insurance system.
+In particular, the introduction of a subsidised premiums scheme introduced in 2007, was designed to support Chinese farmers in production risk.
 The scheme significantly increased agro-insurance market penetration and has contributed to significant payouts to farmers over the years.

 This week, the China reaffirmed its commitment to the sector with the release of a circular stating that coverage for the planting of rice, wheat and corn should reach over 70% by 2022.